You Don’t Suck @ Sourcing

 This is a message to my friends in the recruiting industry who spend all day every day networking: Just stop.

-All recruiters are trained to push forward, to keep getting the message out, to making that next phone call.
-You know how to do this.
+Powerful recruiters are trained to push forward, to keep getting the message out, to make that next connect.
+You know how to recruit.
 You’ve stopped counting all the people you’ve placed into fabulous positions.
-You’re doing all the right things.
+You do the right things.
 You’re glued to your laptop.
 You’re combing LinkedIn.
 You’ve got inmails and messaging and feeds and matches all going at once.
 You’re #onfire.
 You’re making. it. happen.
 Until you’re not.
 Some days, all the work in the world just doesn’t seem to result in the connections and candidates your hiring managers need.

 What if you stopped shouting, just for a minute?
-What if you walked away, found yourself a salad, or a big juicy burger or something, and listened, just for a minute?
-Where in your network is that friend who knows someone?
-Who in your network is even better connected than you?
-Who could you call?
-Who do you know?
+What if you walked away, found yourself a salad, or a big juicy burger or something, and got quiet, just for a minute?
+Ask yourself, Where in my network is that friend who knows someone?
+Who in my network is even better connected than me?
+Who can I text right now, today, who is in a position to help me?
+Who do I know?

 I know, I know, building that kind of a network takes time.
 You have time.
 You do.
 And you have a phone.
 Who do you kind of know, that you’d like to know better?
 Who might benefit from networking with you?
-Now might be the best time to finish up that juicy burger and give them a call.
+Now might be a good time to finish up that juicy burger or salad and start going deep with the network you already have.